j-max/recidivism/README.md

 # prison_recidivism

 # Guiding questions
-1. What are the main factors which drive recidivism in the sample poplution?
+1. What are the main factors which drive recidivism in the sample population?
 2. Does recidivism rate mostly depend on individual characteristics or circumstance?
 3. How could fiscal resources be redirected in order to improve recidivism rates?